aff3ct/aff3ct/doc/source/user/simulation/parameters/other/other.rst

        --Help, -H
          Print the help like with the '--help, -h' parameter plus advanced arguments (denoted as '{A}').
-   {A} --except-a2l
-         Enhance the backtrace when displaying exception.
-This change the program addresses into filenames and lines.
-It may take some seconds to do this work.
    {A} --except-no-bt
          Disable the backtrace display when running an exception.
    {A} --full-legend